 Figure 4.
-Estimation results of the CV sampling method in the training set from different seasons: (a) spring, (b) summer, (c) autumn, (d) winter.
+Estimates of sunshine duration (SD) for the CV sampling method in the training set from different seasons: (a) spring, (b) summer, (c) autumn, and (d) winter.

 Figure 5.
 The a and b coefficients of the Ångström-Prescott model for different DOYs.